neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

     This signifies that we are calculating local currents which get added to the total membrane current but will not contribute to any particular ionic concentration.
-This current should be assigned a value after any SOLVE statement but before the end of the BREAKPOINT block.
+This current should be assigned a value after any :code:`SOLVE` statement but before the end of the :code:`BREAKPOINT` block.
-    This name will be hidden at the user level unless it appears in a NEURON RANGE statement.
+    This name will be hidden at the user level unless it appears in a :code:`NEURON RANGE` statement.

 Useion